 In 2019 some initial work was done to remove infected ash trees from main pathways in the arboretum, to ensure the safety of visitors and staff.
-In early 2021 work will begin to remove infected ash trees from Silk Wood.
+In February 2021 work will begin to remove infected ash trees from Silk Wood.
 This will mean that there will be significant changes to Silk Wood over the coming years as we work to ensure the continuing health and resilience of the whole woodland.
 In some areas, we may be removing large numbers of trees, and replanting different species.
 In other areas, we may try a non-intervention approach.

 Monitoring tolerance to Chalara ash dieback video

 This does not mean that the ash tree will be disappearing from Silk Wood all together – in some areas Fraxinus excelsior (known as European ash or common ash – which is the disease most affected by Chalara ash dieback) will be retained to monitor the progression of the disease.
 We have 23 other exotic species of ash which will remain and be carefully monitored for tolerance to the disease.
 We’ll also monitor native ash specimens that show signs of tolerance.